 "Active Learning in Higher Education serves as a medium for everyone interested in how to improve educational practice… the journal has a clear value in the field of learning and instruction."
 Mien S R Segers

 Active Learning in Higher Education is an international, refereed publication for all those who teach and support learning in higher education (HE) and those who undertake or use research into effective learning, teaching and assessment in universities and colleges.
-The journal is devoted to publishing accounts of research by those engaged in the field of learning and teaching across all areas of the curriculum in higher education.
-There is an overt aim to improve the practice of learning and teaching in higher education.
+The journal is devoted to publishing accounts of research covering all aspects of learning and teaching concerning adults in higher education.

-|Prof Phil Candy||University of Southern Queensland, Australia|
+|Alice Brown||University of Southern Queensland, Australia|

-|John Cowan||Napier University, Scotland|
+|John Cowan||Napier University, Scotland, UK|

-|Lewis Elton||University College London, UK|
+|Chris Evans||University College London, UK|